prestodb/presto-yarn/README.md

 * ``yarn.vcores`` (default - ``1``): By default this is set globally.

 * ``yarn.component.instances`` (default - ``1`` for COORDINATOR and ``3`` for WORKER): The multinode ``presto-yarn-package/src/main/resources/rresources-multinode.json`` sample file is now configured for a 4 node cluster where there will be 1 coordinator and 3 workers with strict placement policy, meaning, there will be one component instance running on every node irrespective of failure history.
 If there are insufficient number of nodemanager nodes in your cluster to accomodate the number of workers requested, the application launch will fail.
 The number of workers could be ``number of nodemanagers in your cluster - 1``, with 1 node reserved for the coordinator, if you want Presto to be on all YARN nodes.
+If you want to deploy Presto on a single node (``site.global.singlenode`` set to true), make sure you set 1 for the COORDINATOR and just not add the WORKER component section (Refer  ``presto-yarn-package/src/main/resources/resources-singlenode.json``).
+You can also just set ``yarn.component.instances`` to 0 for WORKER in this case.

 * ``yarn.memory`` (default - ``1500MB``): The heapsize defined as -Xmx of ``site.global.jvm_args`` in ``appConfig.json``, is used by the Presto JVM itself.
 Slider suggests that the value of ``yarn.memory`` must be bigger than this heapsize.
 The value of ``yarn.memory`` MUST be bigger than the heap size allocated to any JVM and Slider suggests using atleast 50% more appears to work, though some experimentation will be needed.